ronanlucio/docs-and-howtos/icinga2-install.md

 ###  Configuring Master Server

-Second, we need to prepare the master server to connect to host systems:
+Second, we need to prepare the master server to connect to host systems.
+If you've already done this for other clients, jump to next step **Generate a ticket for the new host**

 ```
 $ sudo icinga2 node wizard